saeedshkoore/vim-alternate/README.md

 License
 =======

 BSD-2.
-See `LICENSE` for more details.
+See `LICENSE` for more details..